R3Conclave/conclave-core-sdk/docs/docs/mail.md

 With a stream or RPC oriented approach the enclave would be expected to respond to bytes from a client more or less immediately, meaning it has to be always running and would have to persist uploaded data itself.
-Unfortunately persistence in enclaves is tricky due to the existence of Memento attacks (see "[Handling time and state](enclaves.md#handling-time-and-state)").
+Unfortunately persistence in enclaves is tricky due to the existence of [Memento attacks](security.md#memento-attacks)").

 RPCs (including REST) can be hard to integrate with fully reliable systems that can tolerate restarts at any moment.
 Because server restarts break connections, in a loosely coupled multi-party system connection-oriented protocols